PLEASE READ CAREFULLY: Changes have been made to the Boris Sagal Directing Fellowship application process.

 A part of the Williamstown Theatre Festival’s commitment to nurturing new work and the next generation of theatre artists, the Fellowship Program is one of the only director-centric developmental initiatives in the country.
 At the heart of the program are the prestigious Boris Sagal and Bill Foeller Directing Fellowships.
 Annually, WTF awards these fellowships to two up-and-coming directors, challenging them to develop ambitious and ground-breaking new work in the vibrant and safe atmosphere of the Festival.

 The Boris Sagal Directing Fellowship gives the opportunity to a director to develop a new play.
-WTF will identify a play that exists in draft form, written by an established playwright and in need of development.
-Through an application and interview process, WTF will select a director to shepherd this play’s development process and to direct a four-performance workshop production of it.
+Through an application and interview process, WTF will select a director to shepherd a new play or musical’s development process and to direct a four-performance workshop production of it.

-The Bill Foeller Fellowship provides a full scholarship including a stipend for living expenses to an emerging director of color in the Directing Assistant corps.
-Joining the festival for the complete summer season, the director chosen will assist on one of our Mainstage productions and will direct two one-act plays in our Directing Studio.
+The Bill Foeller Fellowship provides a full scholarship including a stipend for living expenses to an emerging director who is a woman and/or an artist of color in the Directing Assistant corps.
+Joining the festival for the complete summer season, the director chosen will assist on one of our Mainstage or Nikos stage productions and will direct two one-act plays in our Directing Studio.

 The Fellowship Program is a fast-paced, artistically charged incubator for bold new work as well as a hotbed for the next generation of theatrical directors.
 Past Fellows have gone on to helm lauded productions in New York and around the country.
 The program’s alumni include May Adrales, Oliver Butler, Evan Cabnet, Carolyn Cantor, Mike Donahue, Davis McCallum, Patricia McGregor, Lila Neugebauer, and Moritz von Stuelpnagel.
 Past Fellowship projects, such as Alex Timbers and Michael Friedman’s BLOODY BLOODY ANDREW JACKSON, Amy Herzog’s AFTER THE REVOLUTION, and Samuel D. Hunter’s POCATELLO, have gone on to Off-Broadway and Broadway productions.